March 10, 2022

 CLIMBING MT.
 LEMMON

-The distraction worked too.
+The diversion worked too.
 I was tired, but I still had some energy left in reserve when I got to the pass.
 And then I ran into two more backpackers who’d stop to take a breather there too.

 One of the hikers was Cheez-it, the older guy I’d met at the bear box at Molino Campground yesterday afternoon (right before I went into town).
 During our break, I learned he was from southern Arizona and lived just west of Tucson.
 The AZT was virtually in his backyard.